Share via

 Web Application Proxy server (optional)

 A token-signing certificate is an X509 certificate.
 Federation servers use associated public/private key pairs to digitally sign all security tokens that they produce.
-This includes the signing of published federation metadata and artifact resolution requests.
+This process includes the signing of published federation metadata and artifact resolution requests.

 You can have multiple token-signing certificates configured in the ADFS Management snap-in to allow for certificate rollover when one certificate is close to expiring.
 By default, all the certificates in the list are published, but only the primary token-signing certificate is used by ADFS to actually sign tokens.
 All certificates that you select must have a corresponding private key.